wynnewu-project/convert-to-neuroglancer/node/Readme.md

 Required options:
 --infoFile: File path to store the defined information of annotations
 --resolution: resolution in unit 'm'
---upperBound: Array of numbers of length rank specifying the exclusive upper bound.All annotation geometry should be contained within the bounding box defined by lower_bound and upper_bound.

 Optional Options:
 --lowerBound: Array of numbers of length rank specifying the lower bound.
 Default is [0,0,0]
+--upperBound: Array of numbers of length rank specifying the exclusive upper bound.All annotation geometry should be contained within the bounding box defined by lower_bound and upper_bound.Default is [1000, 1000, 1000]
 --targetDir: Output folder.Default is annotaion_${type}
 --generateIndex: Whether to generate encoded respresentation for each single annotation and save it in a separate file.
 It will be used by Neuroglancer when selecting or hovering over an annotation.
 Default is false.
 ```